Search This Blog

 Marcus Lexington, Student at St. Thomas – The First Day

-Marcus Lexington was in his room at the University of St. Thomas, busying himself with the chore of unpacking two weeks before the fall-semester was to begin, and he was missing his friend, Johnny Holiday.
+Marcus Lexington was in his room at the University of St. Thomas.
+He was busying himself with the chore of unpacking, two weeks before the fall-semester was to begin, and today he was missing his friend, Johnny Holiday.

 He had been hoping that Johnny would return to classes this fall, but when he checked into the dormitory, he was notified that he would have a new roommate for the upcoming term.

-Johnny had been his roommate but he also kept an apartment off campus, so it had been particularly nice for Marcus to have him as a roommate, because it meant that he nearly always had the entire place to himself, it was a small room after all.
-He liked the privacy, and he liked the extra space to spread out his studies.
+Johnny had been his roommate last year, but he also kept an apartment off campus, so it had been particularly nice for Marcus to have him as a roommate, because it meant that he nearly always had the entire place to himself…it was a small room after all, and Marcus liked the privacy, as well as the extra space Johnny’s absence had afforded him to spread out his studies.

-Marcus was just finishing arranging his wardrobe in the small closet and was about to unpack his books, being careful to confine them to his half of the room, when he heard voices outside his door in the Hallway.
+Marcus was just finishing arranging his wardrobe in the small closet the dorm provided him; he was about to unpack his books, thinking he should be careful to confine them to his half of the room, when he heard voices outside his door in the Hallway.

 It was the boys from the R.O.T.C., returning from their drills.